JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    compilation)

 All functions have two types of signatures.
-One of them takes a `GroupedDataFrame` as a first argument and an arbitrary number of transfomations described above as following arguments.
-The second type of signature is when `Function` or `Type` is passed as a first argument and `GroupedDataFrame` is the second argument (similar to how it is passed to `map`).
+One of them takes a `GroupedDataFrame` as the first argument and an arbitrary number of transformations described above as following arguments.
+The second type of signature is when a `Function` or a `Type` is passed as the first argument and a `GroupedDataFrame` as the second argument (similar to `map`).

 As a special rule, with the `cols => function` and `cols => function => target_cols` syntaxes, if `cols` is wrapped in an `AsTable`